Picture Book Biographies About Women

 I have always loved biographies and they are a wonderful way to introduce history to kids.
 I know it was through biographies that I got interested in history, a love that culminated in my first bachelor’s degree.
-Do not under estimate the seeds that are planted when your child is young, encourage and offer diverse experiences and watch your child bloom.
+Do not underestimate the seeds that are planted when your child is young, encourage and offer diverse experiences and watch your child bloom.
 Biographies made me dream as a little girl, in that spirit I have chosen to feature biographies of great women this week.

-Rosa by Nikki Giovanni is not so much a biography, but it is most definately a historical account of one woman who changed a nation.
-We all know the story of Rosa Parks but no matter how well you know the facts, reading a children’s book about it makes me cry.
-The author has done a fantastic job setting the stage, explaining how Rosa Parks was not your typical heroine, she was just a seamstress, just like everyone else.
-This is imparitive to the message that a single person can stand up for what is right and make big changes.
+Rosa by Nikki Giovanni is not so much a biography.
+But it is most definitely a historical account of one woman who changed a nation.
+We all know the story of Rosa Parks.
+But no matter how well you know the facts, reading a children’s book about it makes me cry.
+The author has done a fantastic job setting the stage, explaining how Rosa Parks was not your typical heroine.
+She was just a seamstress, was just like everyone else.
+This is imperative to the message that a single person can stand up for what is right and make big changes.

 The Story of Anne Frank by Brenda Ralph Lewis impressed me.
 I struggle with how to tell such a horrifying story to young children.
-I should explain that this book is not geared for preschoolers, it’s a school age book, but still it’s a daunting task.
+This book is not geared for preschoolers however.
+It is a school age book, but still it’s a daunting task.
 This book helps break down the facts while including details about this young girl’s personal and family life.
 This balance of historical facts and Anne’s family life is the key to why this book works.
-There is so much horror to digest that the little details like how Anne was a bit of a trouble maker, and talked too much in class helps to tune the reader back into the very personal story.
+There is so much horror to digest.
+But the little details, such as how Anne was a bit of a trouble maker, and talked too much in class helps to tune the reader back into the very personal story.

 I think this is a fantastic precursor to reading Anne Frank: The Diary Of A Young Girl.
 It will give all the needed background for your older child to fully comprehend and appreciate the diary itself.